-Math 571 or equivalent.
+Math 571, or 568 and 569, or equivalent.

 An introduction to discrete and finite algebraic structures with applications to computer and information science.

 This course is intended primarily for CIS majors and provides a foundation in discrete and finite algebraic structures.
 577.02 is offered as an alternative to the sequence 576-577.01 for those students who have already seen some linear algebra, perhaps at another university.